Modal Fracture of Higher Groups: Introduction

 Here, $\hat{E}$ is the differential cohomology theory, $U(\hat{E})$ is its underlying topological cohomology, $\Za(\hat{E})$ are the differential cycles, $S$ is the secondary cohomology theory given by flat classes, and $\Aa$ classifies differential deformations (this summary discussion is lifted from \cite{Bunke-Nikolaus-Volke:Differential.Cohomology}).
 Here, as with ordinary differential cohomology, the top and bottom sequences are exact, and the diagonal sequences are exact in the middle.

-The arguments of Bunke, Nikolaus, and V{\:o}kel are abstract and \emph{modal} in character.
-This is emphasized by Schreiber in his book \cite{Schreiber:Differential.Cohomology}, where he constructs similar diagrams in the setting of an adjoint triple
+The arguments of Bunke, Nikolaus, and V{\:o}kel are abstract and \emph{modal} in character --- they only make essential use of an adjunction between an idempotent (co)monads.\footnote{The term ``modal'' is taken from the classic alethic modalities of possibility and necessity, which are idempotent (co)monads on suitable categories of predicates.} This is emphasized by Schreiber in his book \cite{Schreiber:Differential.Cohomology}, where he constructs similar diagrams in the setting of an adjoint triple

 in which the middle functor is fully faithful and the leftmost adjoint $\Pi_{\infty}$ preserves products.
 In the case that $\Gamma$ is the global sections functor of an $\infty$-topos $\Ea$ landing in the $\infty$-topos of homotopy types $\Ha$, this structure makes $\Ea$ into a \emph{strongly $\infty$-connected} $\infty$-topos.
-In the case that $\Ea$ is the $\infty$-topos of sheaves of homotopy types on manifolds, the leftmost adjoint $\Pi_{\infty}$ is given by localizing at the sheaf of real-valued functions; for a representable, this recovers the homotopy type or fundamental $\infty$-groupoid of the manifold.
+When $\Ea$ is the $\infty$-topos of sheaves of homotopy types on manifolds, the leftmost adjoint $\Pi_{\infty}$ is given by localizing at the sheaf of real-valued functions; for a representable, this recovers the homotopy type or fundamental $\infty$-groupoid of the manifold.
 Schreiber shows in Proposition 4.1.17 of \cite{Schreiber:Differential.Cohomology} that any such adjoint triple gives rise to differential cohomology hexagons, specializing to those of Bunke, Nikolaus, and V{\:o}kel in the case that $\Ea$ is the $\infty$-topos of sheaves of homotopy types on smooth manifolds.